calyxir/calyx/docs/notes/source-info.md

 Types have canonical primitive type orderings based on the order in which things are defined.
 For composite structures, this ordering is defined recursively.
 ```
-   0: { uint, sint }              // 0 is a uint, 1 is a sint
+   0: { 0: u4, 1: i6 }            // 0 is a uint, 1 is a sint
    1: { bool; 15 }                // 0 through 14 are bools
    2: { coordinate: 0, bvec: 1 }  // 0 uint, 1 sint, 2 through 16 bool
 ```

+## Layout Functions
+Layout functions are functions associated with a concrete type which when given some number of memory locations return/describe a well-formed instance of that type.

+Currently these functions cannot be written manually.
+There are two builtin
+functions:
+- `packed`: Takes 1 memory location as input which must contain at least the same number of bits as the type.
+Fields are assumed to be packed into a single value in the order they are defined.
+- `split`: Takes N memory locations as input, where N is the number of locations used in the type.

 ## Adjustments to the Variable Table
-With the new approach variables must specify a type and memory locations for each primitive.
-Additionally memory locations may have bits sliced out (used for packed structs).
+With the new approach variables must specify a type, layout function, and arguments to be passed to that layout function.

 ```
 VARIABLE_ASSIGNMENTS
     0: {
-        x: ty 0, 1 2
+        x: ty 0, split 1 2
-        y: ty 1, 3<0..15>       // the same as 3[0] 3[1] 3[2] ...
-3[14]
+        y: ty 1, packed 3
-        z: ty 2, 4[0:4] 4[4:10] 4<10:25>
+        z: ty 2, packed 4
     }
 ```

-Not sure how to write out enum stuff yet
+---

 ### Slices and regions (?)
+NOTE: not currently applicable but likely to be used later for the layout DSL.

 Slices take a portion of a single memory location and use it for a single primitive location.
 In this example a single memory location is sliced into two segments which form the unit and sint of the tuple struct.